In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Set aside half the gochujang for the cooked steaks.

 - Pat the steaks dry with a paper towel; season with salt and pepper.
-Coat the steaks on both sides with half the gochujang.
+Coat the steaks on both sides with the first half of the gochujang.
 Let stand while you prepare the slaw and other toppings.

 In a medium bowl, toss together the cabbage, honey-lime vinaigrette base, and 1 to 2 teaspoons oil.
 Season to taste with salt and pepper.